BryanTorez/Spiceworks-Cloud-Based-Help-Desk-Software/README.md

 <h2>Description</h2>
-So far throughout the past projects, I've learned the goals and methods of providing an all around good customer service; along with creating my own.
-Yet, the single area of weakness that I still is learning the typical established protocols and rules of IT Help Desk.
-Spiceworks, a cloud based help desk desk software
+So far, throughout the past projects, I've learned the policies and procedures for providing good customer service.
+Yet, my single area of weakness in learning the help desk is a typical Remote Desktop Protocol (RDP) program tool.
+Spiceworks, a Cloud Based Help Desk Software, has a remote desktop tool feature that allows a user to connect to a computer in another location, see the computer's desktop and interact with it as if it were local troubleshoot.

-Compared to both the Zendesk and Spiceworks projects, in this project I've created a ticketing system from scratch.
-This project uses a Linux Virtual Machine (Emulating Operating System), Linode (Cloud Hosting Provider), and Docker (Application Platform).
-I've been using this ticketing system for the past several months for family and friends.
-Enough talking lets get into it...

 <br />